Raimondas Šukys: Career

 He worked as a lawyer in the editorial department of the daily Šiaulių kraštas from 1991 to 1992 and for consulting company Verslo Raktas from 1992 to 1993.
 From 1992 to 2004, he worked as an assistant in the Department of Civil Law Faculty of Law at Vilnius University.

-He worked as an assistant in the parliamentary group of the Democratic Labour Party of Lithuania, and, from 1994 to 1997, served as adviser to the Parliamentary Committee of Inquiry.
+He worked as an assistant in the parliamentary group of the Democratic Labour Party of Lithuania, and, from 1994 to 1997, served as an adviser to the Parliamentary Committee of Inquiry.
 From 1998 to 1999, he served as a legal consultant in the company BNA Grupė, becoming an adviser in 2000.
 He worked in Civil law at the Department of Law and Legislation Government Offices.

 In 2000 he was elected to Parliament as a candidate of the Liberal Union of Lithuania.
 From 2000 to 2001, he chaired the Parliamentary Committee on Law and Legislation, and from 2001 to 2004 served as its vice-chairman.
 In 2004, he ran for a seat as a deputy candidate of the Liberal and Centre Union.
 From 2004 to 2006, he was deputy chairman of the Committee on Law and Legislation.

 In 2002 and 2003, he was a councilor in Vilnius.
 In 1997 and 2004, he worked in the campaign teams for Valdas Adamkus in the presidential election.

 On 12 July 2006, Šukys was appointed Interior Minister in the government of Gediminas Kirkilas.
 On November 12, 2007, he resigned due to injuries from a car crash caused by a police officer.
 4 days later, President Valdas Adamkus accepted his resignation. Šukys served as minister until 10 December 2007.

 In the parliamentary elections of 2008, he was again a candidate for deputy from the Liberal and Centre Union party.
-On 18 November 2008, he was appointed Vice-Chairman of the Seimas.
+On 18 November 2008, he was appointed vice-chairman of the Seimas.
 On 10 March 2010, he was appointed health minister in the government of Andrius Kubilius.

 In 2012 he was not elected to Parliament; his party did not exceed the election threshold.
 In December of that same year, he ended his tenure in Senior government.